 Brands we work with

-We are currently partnered with over 30 social ventures from around the UK and our gift hampers feature a wide range of products from food, drink, beauty, and lifestyle.
-They each have a powerful story and one we love to share, so included in every gift is a story booklet that documents these stories, and our journey as a social enterprise.
+We are currently partnered with over 30 social ventures from around the UK and our sustainable gift hampers feature a wide range of products from food, drink, beauty, and lifestyle.
+They each have a powerful social story of how each product is transforming communities, individuals and the environment.
+These social stories are included in every sustainable gift box and hamper in a colourful story booklet.
+Inside this story booklet you can also learn how our sustainable corporate gifts support the United Nations Sustainable Development Goals, our sustainable packaging, our impact and environmental targets and wins and more.

-We are constantly growing our product range and aim to bring you variety and high quality in every single gift box.
-If you run a social enterprise or social venture business and you feel your products would be a great suit for Social Stories Club, contact email@example.com to tell us a bit more about your business and attach some images of your amazing products.
+We are constantly growing our product range and aim to bring you variety and high quality products in every single gift box.
+If you run a social enterprise or social venture business and you feel your products would be a great fit for Social Stories Club, contact email@example.com to tell us a bit more about your business and attach some images of your amazing products.
+We have a lot of companies reach out to us and wile we cannot include every company inside our sustainable gifts, everyone who reaches out will be considered an discussed.

 The beautiful packaging of Arthouse Unlimited has been designed by a collective of artists living with complex epilepsy and learning disabilities.
 The artists work alongside instructors to create artworks which are developed into designer products.
 All the artwork is derived from the skills each artist brings to the enterprise and every contribution holds real value.
 Offering a sense of purpose lies at the heart of Arthouse Unlimited's philosophy in line with their belief that feeling truly respected improves health and well-being.